-Add or Edit a Google Drive for Work Source
+Add a Google Drive for Work source

-Add or Edit a Google Drive for Work Source
+Add a Google Drive for Work source

-You can add the content of your domain’s Google Drives to a Coveo organization by creating a Google Drive for Work source
+You can add the content of your domain’s Google Drives to a Coveo organization by creating a Google Drive for Work source.

 Note